 You only have a few short minutes to grab your audience's attention and get them recommitting to the idea that they want to attend your whole presentation.
 So, it's important to start strong!
 Open with a compelling statistic or story that will immediately grab their attention and make them want to learn more.
 Give them a taste for the transformation or major win they can expect to gain by staying on the webinar.

 Remember, people are visual creatures.
 In order to maintain their attention, it's important to include visuals in your presentation—whether that means slides, infographics, or even video clips.
+You can use presentation templates that contain visuals to make this process easy.
 People also like variety, so if you want to mix up who’s presenting at different points in the session, that can work well.

 Encourage your audience to ask questions throughout the presentation by opening up the floor for discussion after each section or regularly asking people to post their questions or comments.
 This will help to keep them engaged and ensure that they're understanding the material, plus gives you invaluable feedback during the call to help you adapt your presentation style and what you cover in greater depth.